ronakvijay/ElectionApp/README.md

 $ npm install
 ```
 ## Step 3.
 Start Ganache
 Open the Ganache GUI client that you downloaded and installed.
 This will start your local blockchain instance.
-See free video tutorial for full explanation.

 ## Step 4.
 Compile & Deploy Election Smart Contract
 `$ truffle migrate --reset`
 You must migrate the election smart contract each time your restart ganache.

 ## Step 5.
 Configure Metamask
-See free video tutorial for full explanation of these steps:
+steps:
 - Unlock Metamask
 - Connect metamask to your local Etherum blockchain provided by Ganache.
 - Import an account provided by ganache.